cdbarrineau/c-demos/BitPicking/README.md

 ** Left bits are filled in with zeros **
 ** Can result in loss of digits as bits on the right are discarded **

+* When applied to an unsigned or non-negative number, all vacent bits on the left are filled with zeros.
+* When applied to a negateive number, ???
+Se below.

 * For unsigned ints all right bits are set to zero, a.k.a "Logical Right Shift"
 * For signed ints the signed bit (left-most) is preserved a.k.a "Arithmetic Right Shift"